paypur/RP2040_USBHID_Ambient-Light-Sensor/README.md

 TinyUSB uses an interrupt-driven architecture.
 Instead of the program constantly checking buffers for new requests, TinyUSB relies on hardware interrupts.
 When the host requests a report, the hardware immediately triggers an interrupt that pauses normal program execution and handles the request right away.
 This approach ensures that every request is serviced immediately with current data, eliminating the possibility of returning stale or garbage values.

 Nevetheless, building an HID device using CircuitPython has been an invaluable teaching tool.
-I decided to include my CircuitPython code in this repository to document my efforts.
+I decided to include my CircuitPython code in this repository to document the journey.

+### Credits

+Many thanks to the wonderful folks who built CircuitPython and TinyUSB.